XaiverYuan/PatchBackdoor/README.md

 If you still do not understand after that, please let me know by leaving an Issue or send me Email yuanyz21@mails.tsinghua.edu.cn

 *This is my first paper.
-If you think something could be improve, please let me know!*
+If you think something could be improved, please let me know!*
 ### Personal
 This paper took two years to finish.
 I know I am kind of Procrastination.
 I am pretty exciting when I know this paper is accepted.
-I want to share a quotes with everyone here.
+I want to share a quote with everyone here.
 > It is the time you have wasted for your rose that makes your rose so important

 <p >